justjam2013/homebridge-virtual-accessories/README.md

 -   Doorbell.
 Allows you to use any button as a doorbell and have it play a chime on a Homepod.
 -   Garage Door.
 Will display a widget in CarPlay when you approach your home.
 Generates a HomeKit notification when the accessory's state changes.
 -   Lock.
 This was just low hanging fruit.
 Generates a HomeKit notification when the accessory's state changes.
 And it generates a HomeKey card in the Wallet app.
 -   Window Covering - Blinds, Shades.
-Currently in beta.
 -   Sensor.
 Allows you to create different types of sensors.
 Sensors will generate notifications when their state changes, if configured in the Home app.
 Some types of notifications classified as `critical` by Homekit are allowed to bypass Do Not Disturb and allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, they options are:
     - Host Ping trigger.
 Pings a network host and is actvated when ping fails afer 3 attempts.
 The sensor resets when ping is successful.
     - Cron trigger.
 Activates the sensor when the time and date match the schedule deascribed by the cron expression.
 The sensor resets after a brief delay.